UAZ-452: History

-Vehicles produced between 1965–1979 were equipped with old-style lights: turn signal lights were colorless (white), rear lights were round, and the back of the body was rounder.
+Vehicles produced between 1965 and 1979 were equipped with old-style lights: turn signal lights were colorless (white), rear lights were round, and the back of the body was rounder.
 Subsequent post-1979 models got amber (yellow) signal lights, and rear lights were slightly bigger and rectangular.

-In 1985 the van was upgraded and spun off into separate submodels: 39625, 3962, 3303, 3909 and 2206.
+In 1985 the van was upgraded and spun off into separate submodels: UAZ-39625, UAZ-3962, UAZ-3303, UAZ-3909 and UAZ-2206.
 The upgrade consisted of lighting fixtures that met modern international requirements, alarms, a new instrument panel, and a new speedometer.
 The brakes were redesigned.
 The engine was also upgraded, and its power output increased to 99 hp against the previous 78 hp.

-In the early 2000s, the model was given new plastic side mirrors taken from the GAZ GAZelle van, headrests on front seats; and new passenger seats for a minibus version (2206) were also given headrests.
-The pickup truck (version 3303) was fitted with a metal body instead of a wooden one.
+In the early 2000s, the model was given new plastic side mirrors taken from the GAZ GAZelle van, headrests on front seats; and new passenger seats for a minibus version (UAZ-2206) were also given headrests.
+The pickup truck (UAZ-3303) was fitted with a metal body instead of a wooden one.

 In subsequent years, the engine was upgraded to meet modern emissions requirements, and the van was also fitted with an injury-reducing plastic steering wheel.

-In March 2011, models 39625, 3962, and 2206 received upgrades, consisting of ABS brakes, power steering, seat belts and the Euro-4 engine as standard equipment.
+In March 2011, models UAZ-39625, UAZ-3962, and UAZ-2206 received upgrades, consisting of ABS brakes, power steering, seat belts and the Euro-4 engine as standard equipment.